-Australia and India continue to strengthen our relationship by working together to help shape a global technology environment that meets our shared vision of an open, inclusive, stable and prosperous Indo-Pacific, where the rules-based international order is upheld.
+Australia and India continue to strengthen our relationship by working together to help shape a global technology environment that meets our shared vision of a peaceful, stable and prosperous Indo-Pacific, where the rules-based international order is upheld.

 Australia and India's bilateral cyber and critical technology cooperation is underpinned by the Australia-India Framework Arrangement on Cyber and Cyber Enabled Critical Technologies Cooperation (Framework Arrangement), agreed by Foreign Ministers under the 2020 Comprehensive Strategic Partnership.

-The Australia-India Cyber and Critical Technology Partnership (AICCTP), established in 2020, commits $12.7 million over four years to support Australia-India collaborations on cyber and critical technology issues, and deepen institutional, research, business, and government linkages.
+The Australia-India Cyber and Critical Technology Partnership (AICCTP), established in 2020, supports Australia-India collaborations on cyber and critical technology issues, and deepens institutional, research, business, and government linkages.
 Initiatives include research grants, policy exchanges, information sharing and awareness raising activities.

 The AICCTP is an important component of Australia's broader efforts to uplift cyber security and resilience through collaborating with international stakeholders.